-HERITAGE - 4: PERSONAL LOOK INTO THE PAST, Three Favourite Museums - Plus One 'Bonus'
+Heritage - 4: A Personal Look Into the Past, Three Favourite Museums Plus One 'Bonus'

-My choices are a cross-section, large and small, north and south, beginning on home territory: Middlesbrough, Teesside
+My choices are a cross-section, large and small, north and south, beginning close to home territory: Middlesbrough, Teesside

 I have at least three museums I could name, could I push the figure to four?
 Starting with the Dorman Museum in the park on Linthorpe Road in Central Middlesbrough, TS5 6LA ( www.dormanmuseum.co.uk. ) on account of the range of exhibits I found when I first visited as a boy back in the 1950s.

 The range has been modified since then, as I noticed when I visited with my cousin Paul a few years or so ago, but to a child it brings the world in one building.
 Reminders are numerous of the geological origins of the region, and further the many deposits, the geological 'bounties' of ironstone and potash.
 The workable ironstone is finished, but recent finds of potash at Boulby along the coast have extended the industrial life of the region...
 It's all in there.
 Outside the museum, in the park is a fairly recent statue of Brian Clough - pron.
 'Cluff' - one of Middlesbrough's football greats (another one was Don Revie, born a few streets away from 'Cloughie' who managed Leeds United before going on to manage England and the UAE.
 'Cloughie' took over from him at Elland Road for forty days before passing on to Nottingham Forest F C).
 I first watched him play Centre Forward when I was about eleven years old.